Small shareholders seek assurances on LME sale

 The LME said last month it had received a “good number” of non-binding bids for the exchange.

-Industry sources have said suitors include CME Group , NYSE Euronext, Hong Kong Exchanges and Clearing Ltd (HKEx) and InterContinental Exchange (ICE) .
+Industry sources have said suitors include CME Group (CME.O), NYSE Euronext NYX.N, Hong Kong Exchanges and Clearing Ltd (HKEx) (0388.HK) and InterContinental Exchange (ICE) (ICE.N).

 Analysts and industry sources have valued the exchange at 500 million to 1.5 billion pounds ($783 million-2.4 billion) based on expectations of higher earnings boosted by fees, new products and its plans to build its own clearing business.